Skip to content

 1. 03

-If you are in marginal employment, you have the option of taking out voluntary health and pension insurance.
-This self-insurance in health and pension insurance costs 73.20 per month in 2024
+If your status is partially employed, you have the option of taking out voluntary healthcare and pension insurance.
+Insuring yourself in this way costs €77.81 per month in 2025

-Marginal employment according to the General Social Insurance Act (ASVG) means you have an employment relationship and earn a maximum of 518.44 (2024 value) per month.
+Partial employment according to the General Social Insurance Act (ASVG) means you have an employment relationship and earn a maximum of € 551.10 (as of 2025) per month.

 2. 04

-Co-insurance for family members
+Co-insurance for Family Members

 Dependents include spouses and registered partners, children (legitimate or illegitimate, adopted or raised by single parents) as well as stepchildren and grandchildren who live permanently with the insured person in the same household.